vamsi-karnam/GAN-Cross-Modal-Mapping/README.md

 Key findings:

-1. Increasing batch size improved training stability and reduced mode collapse
+1. Slightly increasing the batch size improved training stability and reduced mode collapse.
-2. Model with batch size of 4 performed better both quantitatively and qualitatively
+2. Model with batch size of 4 performed better both quantitatively and qualitatively.
-3. Approach shows promise for cross-modal mapping tasks using continuous data
+3. Approach shows promise for cross-modal mapping tasks using continuous data.

 To download the checkpoints containing model weights, follow the links below.
 Model weights: